myfinance/mfbackend/README.md

 requirements:

-node-js must be installed. then npm install -g @angular/cli
+node-js must be installed. then npm install -g @angular/cli for win only: 7zip hast to installed and in path

 profiles:
 - deploy-win if you like to run tests with karaf in a windows environment - activated on windows